TreZc0/mmr-discordbot/README.md

 * Discord Bot Token

 ## Features
-* Automatic Stream announcements based on Twitch Game and Stream Tag Filters
+* Automatic Stream announcements based on Twitch game and stream tag filters
 * Role management - users can get or remove roles via reactions
 * Persistent configuration via state file
+* Light Moderation tasks like deleting messages with banned file extensions (w/ logging and user notication via DM)

+## Important Note
-* In this configuration, the bot can only serve a single Discord Guild.
+* In this configuration, the bot can only serve a single Discord guild.

 ## Configuration
 The repository contains an example file: